London, uk

 EXPLORE THE PHOTOGRAPHS TOGETHER

-Your students' exhibition remains in the classroom for 5 weeks, inviting teachers, students and the wider school community to engage with the photographs independently.
+Your students' exhibition remains in the classroom for approximately a month, inviting teachers, students and the wider school community to engage with the photographs independently.

 THINKING ABOUT CREATIVE SELF-REPRESENTATION